 As James Mitose’s student body grew, he needed to acquire larger accommodations.
 In 1944, he opened the Official Self-Defense Club, first at the Beretania Mission in Honolulu and then at the YMCA.
 Its purpose was to convey the true meaning of self-defense to students regardless of rank, nationality, or religion.
 The majority of those who signed up were non-Japanese.
 James Mitose trained them for law enforcement, military service, and a variety of personal reasons.

-He taught them how to use tools such as the makiwara board and Kenpo sticks to focus on energy and destroy the evil from within.
+He taught them how to use tools such as the makiwara board, and Kenpo sticks to focus on energy and destroy the evil from within.
 He would show them an attack and allow them time to reflect on an adequate response to it.
-He stressed the need to perfect balance and technique, and he augmented physical training with lectures on philosophy, respect, humility, and situational awareness.
+He stressed the need to perfect balance and technique and augmented physical training with lectures on philosophy, respect, humility, and situational awareness.

 As the Official Self-Defense Club grew, Mitose saw an opportunity to use the school to help others.
-The more students he had, the more good deeds he did for the community which, in turn, brought in more students.
+The more students he had, the more good deeds he did for the community, bringing in more students.
 Together, they organized self-defense demos throughout Hawaii, raised money for the March of Dimes, contributed food to the National Guard, and donated money to Christian churches and mission schools.

 In 1947 he finished work on what many consider to be the first English-language book about Kenpo.